-LTMS 680 Advanced eLearning Development (3 semester hours)
+LTMS 680 - Advanced eLearning Development

 Prerequisites: LTMS 611, LTMS 619, LTMS 625, and LTMS 635

 Description: An in-depth exploration of advanced eLearning application development is explored in a project-based group environment.
 Interactivity, personalization, data flow and management and system integration are examined as part of developing an advanced eLearning application.